josokw/HopfieldANN/README.md

 **Prerequisites:** CMake >= 3.15, a C17-compatible compiler, and Google Test (`libgtest-dev` on Debian/Ubuntu, `gtest` on macOS via Homebrew).

-The maximum number of neurons and the maximum number of input learning patterns can be configured in the C file _HopfieldConfig.h_.
+All storage (patterns, noisy patterns and the weight matrix) is allocated dynamically at load time based on the input file header, so there is no fixed maximum for the number of neurons or the number of learning patterns.

 Go to the **HopfieldANN** directory.
 Use _CMake_ and _make_ to build the application: